Seems like just yesterday GDPR came into effect. Marking a historic new chapter.

 As is stands today, however, consumers are not getting it.
 Why?

-GDPR has not been taken seriously enough
+GDPR and GDPR compliant ads have not been taken seriously enough

 Based on what we’ve seen so far, most would say that’s true.

 But organizations can hardly be accused of sleeping on the job.
 Since GDPR came into effect, job listings for data Protection Officers (DPOs) have shot up by 700% as companies gear up for compliance.
-In the USA and UK alone, an estimated $9bn has been spent on GDPR preparation.
+In the USA and UK alone, an estimated $9bn has been spent on GDPR compliance preparation.

 $9bn is a serious amount of money.
 And if you’re reading this, chances are you or your company have put in a lot of effort into adopting practices and processes to become compliant.